 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your hip issue.
 They are dedicated to providing each patient with specialized orthopedic care and are equipped with the most advanced resources, which allows your specialist to focus exclusively on diagnosing and treating your hip pain.

-Our board-certified and fellowship-trained surgeons, Dr. Brian Blair, Dr. Michael Bohan, Dr. Justin Brothers, Dr. Edward Mikol, Dr. Tyler Noble, and Dr. Peter Ramsey, are highly skilled in their respected field of evaluating and treating hip injuries and conditions.
+Our board-certified and fellowship-trained surgeons, Dr. Brian Blair, Dr. Michael Bohan, Dr. Justin Brothers, Dr. James Merritt, Dr. Edward Mikol, Dr. Tyler Noble, and Dr. Peter Ramsey, are highly skilled in their respected field of evaluating and treating hip injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving treatment options that are available to them.
 Our doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our hip specialists are committed to pursuing nonsurgical options first, such as physical therapy, anti-inflammatory medications, or injections.
 At the same time, our hip surgeons will recommend surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment you ultimately receive for your hip pain, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.